155TuT/2402-fzu-BasicCir-KaizhiChen/README.md

-# 2402-fzu-BasicCir-ckz
+# 2402-fzu-BasicCir-KaizhiChen

-Record of fzu 202402 BasicCir(Instructor: ckz)
+Record of fzu 202402 BasicCir(Instructor: Kaizhi Chen)

 For communication and learning only, all rights reserved.